NSS-Day-Cohort-66/server-side-python-curriculum/book-1-python-sql/chapters/PYTHON_EXCEPTIONS.md

 This will raise a `TypeError` exception because the logic for the `add_money()` tries to perform a mathematical calculation on the value that is stored in the `amount` argument.
 We passed in a string, so Python will yell at us.
 There is no type coercion in Python.
 So, in JavaScript "2" + 2 will work, and give you "22", but not so in Python.

+Put those three lines of code at the bottom of the module and run it to see the exception that gets raised.

+## Handling Exceptions

 So we need to think about these kinds of issues when writing our code instead of assuming that the code that invokes this method will _always_ do the correct thing.
 We need implement exception handling so that a useful exception is raised to the invoking code.

 Let's look at how to do that with `try...except` blocks.